mlimbert91/My-Profile/README.md

 To be considered for this role, I will start by acquiring the required qualification for Project Management and attain experience in project management by being involved in work projects until I gain enough experience to be able to manage and coordinate a project on my own, and build my knowledge around tools and techniques relevant to project management.
 </p>
 <h2>Personality Test Results</h2>
 A personality test taken at https://psychcentral.com suggests that my defining personality traits are a high level of neuroticism and open mindedness.
 This means that I may be prone to negativity and anxiety but have a high degree of creativity and enjoy the discussion of new ideas.
 This test also described me as “somewhat organized” which is a fair enough description of me.
-I tend to approach things from a very organized starting point but because I have ADHD I am easily distracted and end up working on multiple things at once, sometimes to my detriment.
+I tend to approach things from a very organized starting point but because I have ADHD I am easily distracted and end up working on multiple things at once, sometimes to my detriment.</p>

-<b>I am a Logistician ISTJ</b>
+<p><b>I am a Logistician ISTJ</b>
 https://www.opencolleges.edu.au/careers/career-quiz/result/the-logistician-m</p>
 <p><b>ISTJ STRENGTHS</b>
 <p><b>Honest:</b> ISTJs prize personal integrity and being truthful.